measurement-kit/measurement-kit-node/Readme.md

 ## Recompiling

-To rebbuild the bindings run:
+To rebuild the bindings run:

 ```
 npm run rebuild